ACqualityservice/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER
 # Your GitHub Learning Lab Repository for Community Starter toolbox

-Welcome to **Yourmomala** repository for your GitHub Learning Lab course.
+Welcome to **FLIMFLAM** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through to learn about making your project friendlier for collaboration.

 ## What it does